 CCCC is a tribal college in Fort Totten, North Dakota on the Spirit Lake Reservation.
 CCCC will work collaboratively with Sioux Manufacturing and BMCC on advanced manufacturing of various energy systems.
 CCCC is in the early stages of defining advanced manufacturing related R&D. Sandia plans to work closely with BMCC and CCCC to determine the R&D focus area related to advanced manufacturing.
 A preliminary meeting and discussion took place during the October 2016 kick-off meeting.
-Technical discussions are on-going.

 Stan Atcity (Sandia) visited CCCC on April 6 and 7, 2017 to gather additional information on the school's advanced manufacturing R&D efforts along with educational curriculum development and outreach.
 CCCC offered AM-101: 3D Modeling for Advanced Manufacturing for the fall of 2016 (2 students) and 2017 (3 students).
-Four CCCC students attended the TCU Advanced Manufacturing Summer Institute in Albuquerque, New Mexico.
+Four CCCC students attended the TCU Advanced Manufacturing

+Summer Institute in Albuquerque, New Mexico.
 A tour of the advanced manufacturing classroom and lab was provided by CCCC.
 The advanced manufacturing lab includes 3D printers including 2-Makerbot 2X Replicators, Z18 Markerbot, Project 360 Power base materials, and HDI-3X white light scanner.

+Stan was an invited speaker at the 5th Annual North Dakota Tribal College Research Symposium at CCCC on April 07, 2017.
+Stan provided insights in engineering principles, design process, and STEM opportunities to over 40 students who attended the conference.
+The students were also given an opportunity to present their respective research conducted at their institutions during the afternoon poster session.
 A tour was also provided by Sioux Manufacturing Corporation where Stan met with Jim Anderson (manager) and Jacob Toward (staff member).
-Sioux Manufacturing Corporation manufacturers composite materials for armed armors.
+Sioux Manufacturing Corporation (SMC) manufacturers composite materials for armed armors.
 It also offers ablative tile components, spall liners, woven materials, and other miscellaneous materials.
 This company is located in Fort Totten, North Dakota, approximately one mile from CCCC.
 Its proximity affords unparalleled research and internship opportunities.
 Internship and R&D discussions are on-going.
 CCCC is also working with BMCC's Chris Griffin and Sioux Manufacturing on ballistic and impact materials supply (i.e. Kevlar for ballistic and impact testing).
-The R&D and technical discussion are on-going between CCCC, Chris Griffin, and Sioux Manufacturing.
+CCCC will provide simulation and modeling services and rapid prototyping coordination to SMC in early 2018.
+Services would include: